Storming Heaven (Brown novel)

-Storming Heaven is a thriller novel by Dale Brown about terrorist attacks on the United States.
-It was first published in 1994.
+Storming Heaven is a 1994 thriller novel by American writer Dale Brown about terrorist attacks on the United States.

 Plot

 America has won the Cold War, but continues to face new dangers from terrorists.
 After Admiral Hardcastle warns the world about America's lack of guards against terrorism, the horrors begin.
 Henri Cazaux, a psychopathic Belgian ex special Forces soldier, is out for revenge against the United States.
 After a botched exchange of military hardware leads to federal agents swarming the airport where he was conducting the transaction, he escapes on his plane and ends up bombing a military airfield and San Francisco International with explosives, escaping via parachute in the process.

 Later at a staff meeting, he then is convinced by his financial manager to attack companies who have hubs at airports, using the chaos to make money by driving down the stocks of the companies attacked and conducting options on other transportation industries such as oil and railroads.
 Memphis International is targeted with explosives dropped from a cargo plane leading to heavy loss of life and a major shipping company's headquarters destroyed.

 Faced with the growing chaos, the President authorizes Admiral Hardcastle to help lead the operation by authorizing the military to defend airports across the nation through the use of Patriot missile batteries and around the clock air defense through intercepting any aircraft that deviates from their flight plan.
 After a failed attack by Cavaux's forces on Dallas-Fort Worth International and another botched incident when an F-16 on an intercept course mistakenly shoots down a TV news crew off the coast of New Jersey, the President cautiously begins to relax the strict civil emergency measures.